Musab712/simple_solution/README.md

-# Apex Automate - Agency Website
+# Simple Solution - Agency Website

 A modern, responsive agency website built with React and TypeScript, featuring a contact form integrated with n8n workflows for automated lead management.